 From the northern wilderness of the Arctic to the southern tip of the Andes Mountains and the jungles of Borneo, collectively, the eight species of bear occupy a surprisingly large range spanning four continents.
-Most bears live in thickly vegetated terrain where plant matter such as berries, roots and leaves are plentiful, with those who have access to meats like salmon on a regular basis being substantially larger than their insect preying cousins.
+Most bears live in thickly vegetated terrain where plant matter such as berries, roots and leaves are plentiful, with those who have access to meats like salmon on a regular basis being considerably larger than their insect preying cousins.
 There are, of course, a few standalone bucket list experiences for any bear enthusiast, however, when comparing the ranges of each species of bear, there are several locations where one can see multiple species in the same trip.
-Whether you choose to visit brown bears in Alaska or the substantially smaller sloth bear in Asia, which is notoriously aggressive, please exercise extreme caution in bear country.
+Whether you choose to visit brown bears in Alaska or the much smaller sloth bear in Asia, which is actually notoriously aggressive, please exercise extreme caution in bear country.
 It is often much safer to hire an experienced guide, widely available in most of the national parks you’ll visit, who can ensure the safety of not only yourselves but the bears too.

 Surprised?
 I was too!
 India is one of only two countries I could find that is home to four species of bear.
 The huge Himalayan brown bear and the Asiatic black bear can be found at the foothills of the Himalayas in India’s northernmost provinces, sun bears are residents of India’s far eastern provinces and the sloth bear is found throughout most of the country.
-In addition to the unrivalled variety of bear species, India is also the home to tigers, elephants, rhinoceroses, leopards, the list goes on.
+In addition to the unrivalled variety of bear species, India is also home to tigers, elephants, rhinoceroses, leopards, the list goes on.
 If I had to pick one country to visit in search of wildlife, India would be it.
 The only down-side to bear watching here, which may be a huge upside, is organised tours are far less available, for brown & black bears at least, making it much less reliable to see these animals.
 Here’s an example.

 Himalayan brown bears in Dras, Jammu & Kashmir